-Over the last several months, Nurse Cathy Cota, a fully credentialed contact tracer, has been working closely with her fellow school nurses at four local high schools to follow all public health guidelines and create protocols for our school.
-Our protocols will change as public health regulations and guidelines change.
+Over the past year, Nurse Cathy Cota, RN, a fully credentialed contact tracer, has been working to create protocols for our school that conform to City, County and State public health regulations and guidelines.
+Our protocols will change as these regulations and guidelines change.

 If you're unwell, or have had contact with a COVID-19 patient.